itsallcode/holiday-calculator/README.md

 Each line can contain an optional comment starting with hash mark `#`.
-Holiday-calculator will ignore the rest of the line after and including the hash mark character.
+Holiday-calculator will ignore the rest of the line after and including the hash mark.

 ##### Holiday definitions

-All holiday definitions start with a *category*.
+The definition of any holiday starts with a *category*.
 The category is an arbitrary string of non-whitespace characters.
 The application evaluating your holidays might support different categories of holidays, e.g. birthdays, anniversaries, etc. and may display them in different colors.
 As a default we propose to use